AVDestroyer/CTF-Writeups/pbctf/My-ECC-Service.md

 - Create a new `MyECCService` object and set its `nonce_gen`'s state to the nonce we just found.
 Use this new service to generate a new payload
 - Send P, and enter our new payload.

 (I had to change the Python script to Sage to make the math work).
-The local script, `challenge.sage` is here
+The local script is [here](./local.sage)

 Works perfectly!
 Now, I had to interface it with the remote connection via pwntools.
-The final solve script is here.
+The final solve script is [here](./REMOTE.sage).

 ## Flag: pbctf{Which_method_did_you_use?_Maybe_it_also_works_on_the_second_challenge!}
 ## Note